CCleaner-Windows/.github/profile/README.md

 ![CCleaner Settings Screenshot](https://www.snapfiles.com/screenfiles/ccleaner2.png)
 *Settings and cleanup options*

-⚠ — Partially Supported or Limited

-❌ — Not Available

 📌 This table highlights the advantages of using our portable, optimized version of CCleaner — made for users who value performance, privacy, and control.